 Roadmap

-aglang is already useful as a local CLI and commit-time guard.
+aglang is already useful as a local CLI and CI-friendly architecture verification layer.
 The next goal is narrower and harder: make it the architecture guardrail protocol that different agents, subagents, editors, and CI systems can all speak consistently.

 This roadmap is organized as issue-ready milestones.
 Each section can be copied directly into a GitHub epic or split into smaller delivery issues.